-The order in which the ·memberTypes are specified in the definition (that is, the order of the <simpleType> children of the <union> element, or the order of the QNames in the memberTypes attribute) is significant.
-During validation, an element or attribute's value is validated against the ·memberTypes in the order in which they appear in the definition until a match is found.
+The order in which the ·memberTypes· are specified in the definition (that is, the order of the <simpleType> children of the <union> element, or the order of the <union> element or the <union> element or attribute's value is validated against the ·memberTypes· in the order in which they appear in the definition until a match is found.
 The evaluation order can be overridden with the use of xsi:type.